113ll3/Ibmclouddocscli/reference/ibmcloud/cli_api_policy.md

 :   New description of the profile.
 Providing an empty description will clear the description of the profile.

 --output FORMAT
-:   Specify output format, only 'JSON' is supported.
+:   Specify output format.
+Only 'JSON' is supported.

 -f, --force
 :   Force failure if multiple profiles are found.

 -q, --quiet
 :   Suppress verbose output.

 ### Examples
 {: #ibmcloud_iam_trusted_profile_update_examples}